CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

 ## Exercise 2 - Import starting solution

 In this exercise, you will import a solution into your dev environment.
-This solution contains the current PrioritZ apps, flows and Dataverse tables.
+This solution contains the current Prioritz apps, flows and Dataverse tables.

 ### Task 1: Import solution